mozilla-services/heka/docs/source/pluginconfig/logstreamer.rst

 Multiple Single Rotating Logfiles
 ---------------------------------

-This use-case was previously handled by the LogfileDirectoryManagerInput which is similar to the single rotating logfile above except there are multiple separate ones with the same policy.
+This use-case is similar to the single rotating logfile above except there are multiple separate files with the same policy.

 An example of multiple single rotating logfiles would be a system that logs the access for each domain name to a separate access log.
 In this